 In this guide, we’ll talk you through both types of equipment, explaining the differences, why fire alarm systems are required for commercial premises and how smoke detectors play their part.

 Need a new fire alarm system for your premises?
-Call our team on 0175 3907 640 for a quote!
+Call our team on Call 0175 3907 640 for a quote!

 What is a Fire Alarm?